 Deciding not to Immunize

-If you decide not to immunize your child, you must submit one of the following notarized documents:
+If you decide not to immunize your child, you must review a mandatory education video, and submit one of the following notarized documents:

 - Statement of Medical Exemption